Massashi/insomnia/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Get help with something in the app
-title: "[Question] Short issue title"
+title: Short issue title
-labels: ''
+labels: Question ❓
 assignees: ''
 ---

 **What is your question?**